trebeljahr/trebeljahr.com/_booknotes/the-red-queen.md

 > Gossip is one of the most universal human habits.

 Social problems alone can not be the driving advantage selecting for intelligence since other animals have those to.
-But clearly a big part of human intelligence is devoted to social problems and reading other people's minds.
+But a big part of human intelligence is devoted to social problems and reading other people's minds.
 That's what psychology is about, and even more what most novels and plays are about.
 Condensed forms of human drama show the kinds of social problems people solve and how they do it.
 Shakespeare and co. were all very adept but unconscious psychologists.

 ### Wittiness and Sexiness